Travel Carpet Bag

 In today’s modern day the carpet bag represents a piece of the vintage style.
 Its history is connected to the US Civil War but today the meaning has a place in your personal vintage collection.

-Technically a carpet bag is made strictly from the carpet material.
+Technically, a carpet bag is made strictly from the carpet material.
 Needlepoint are hand stitched designs using carpet as the base of the bag’s frame, but not entirely made from carpet and in comparison, much more intricately designed.
-Everything was made by hand since it wasn’t until the Post World War II when factories became stomping grounds for style production at all.
+Everything was made by hand since it wasn’t until the Post World War II when factories became stomping grounds for style production.

 What is the Carpet Bag’s Origin?